ian820516/Socket-Project/README.md

 # Socket-Project-

-This is a socket project from class
+This is a socket project from class.
 How to run:
 1. make file
 2. open five terminals